moodlehq/moodle-tool_inspire/README.md

 # Usage

 Please note that it is **very important** to properly set courses start and end dates.
 If both past courses and ongoing courses start and end dates are not properly set predictions will not be accurate.
-We include a command line interface script (https://github.com/moodlehq/moodle-tool_inspire/blob/master/cli/guess_course_start_and_end.php) that tries to guess courses start and end dates by looking at the first and latest logs of each course, but you should still check that the guess start and end dates script results are correct.
+We include a command line interface script (https://github.com/moodlehq/moodle-tool_inspire/blob/master/cli/guess_course_start_and_end.php) that tries to guess course start and end dates by looking at the student enrolments and students' activity logs, but you should still check that the guess start and end dates script results are correct.

 ## Process the site contents